-Graduates may find employment in various areas of industry and government, including biopharmaceutical processing, Bioprocessing, chemical processing, research and development, sales, and customer service.
+Graduates may find opportunities in employment or degree advancement.
+A biotechnology degree qualifies students for employment in various areas of industry and government, including biopharmaceutical processing, chemical processing, research and development, sales, and customer service.
+Graduates wanting to earn an undergraduate degree may receive transfer the AAS degree through bilateral articulation agreements with selective universities.